Applies to

 Step 1: Select the table

-- Go to the sheet you want to connect with a DataTable, select the Connections menu.
+1. Go to the sheet that you want to connect with a DataTable and select the Connections menu.

 Step 2: Filter your data

 Filter the data you sync from the DataTable into your sheet.
-Your sheet is limited to 500,000 cells of data and 20,000 rows, while the DataTable can have more data.
+Your sheet limits are 500,000 cells of data and 20,000 rows, while the DataTable can have more data.

-You must have at least one filter criteria; you can add up to ten criteria to your connection.
-You can filter your data using various criteria depending on the field type.
+You must have at least one filter criteria; you can add up to 10 criteria to your connection.
+Depending on the field type, you can filter your data using various criteria.

-- Select all in Sync records that meet all the conditions to toggle between requiring all filters to be met and at least one condition.
+1. Select all in Sync records that meet all the conditions to toggle between requiring all filters and at least one condition.
 Select +Add New Condition if you want to add more conditions.

 Step 3: Map data from the DataTable into a sheet

-- Toggle on the fields you’d like to map, then select the sheet column you’d like that information to port to.
+1. Toggle on the fields you'd like to map and then select the sheet column to port to.
 The names in your DataTable and sheet don't need to match.

 Step 4: Set connection behaviors

-Remove rows that longer match the filter conditions - When you’ve toggled on your desired set of behaviors, Select Next.
+2. When you've toggled on your desired set of behaviors, select Next.

 Step 5: Review the connection

-Select Create when you’re done.
-Any data that matches the filter criteria is automatically added to your sheet.
+It automatically adds any data that matches the filter criteria to your sheet.
 It may take several minutes, and you may need to refresh your sheet.

 Lookup mode